miguelgimenezgimenez/django-elastic/README.md

 **Stack: React (with redux for state management), Webpack, and for styling I chose material-ui.**

-With the UI I created you are able to view the matches for a list of records, upload CSV files as existing records or inputs to the database, and unmatching records.
+The features of the UI  are listing the matches for a list of records, being able to select the correct match, upload CSV files as existing records or inputs to the database, and matching previously matched records.

 To improve the user experience there are many things that can be done, I tried to make it as user friendly as possible, and made it responsive ...
 But some features like offline availability ( by making it progressive and storing the queries the user made for posterior update when online), improving the ui and styles, adding an animation when the table collapses/uncollapses, code splitting for faster loading times ...